 Most “12 volts” panels generate 16 to 20 volts.
 Hence if there is no regulator, the batteries will be damaged from overcharging.
 Most batteries need around 14 to 14.4 volts to get fully charged in Solar Photovoltaic applications, which is well suited for AGM as well as solar gelled tubular batteries.

-How to charge an inverter battery for home correctly?
+How to charge an inverter battery correctly?

-The inverter battery for home gets charged in the inverter system itself.
+Inverter batteries for home gets charged in the inverter system itself.
 But it is a voltage-limited charge.
 The charging voltage is prevented from going higher than 13.8 V for a 12V battery.

 At this level of charging voltage, the lead sulfate in both the positive and negative plate does not get converted to the respective active material, namely, lead in the negative plate and lead dioxide in the positive plate.
 The electrolyte stratification may also occur in tall type batteries of the flooded type.

 To mitigate or avoid these problems, the inverter battery for home should receive a full charge (bench charge) once in a year initially and once in six months after 2 years.